Wanna get into LNG? A reality check.

 What has changed since I dashed those few words down about 4 years ago?
 The price of oil has gone down from dizzyingly high to almost low.
 LNG has followed suit.
 There is a tsunami of LNG flooding markets now when 2 years ago it seemed impossible to secure a single spot cargo.

-Some projects that looked like superstars at the time look like disasters now and the buyers market is upon us – finally – with no sign for this to change anytime soon in the offing.
+Some projects that looked like superstars at the time look like disasters now and the buyer’s market is upon us – finally – with no sign for this to change anytime soon in the offing.
 Some projects have even gone through more than one cycle of disaster as they have morphed when their original business models fell apart.
 Many US-based liquefaction projects today have been import projects not so long ago and they have tried to jump onto the other side of the fence when shale killed the urge to import gas into North America.
 Now, lower oil prices and consequently lower LNG prices kill their customers as they cannot support those cost stacks for a long time.

 Has this changed the words from before in any way?
 Not at all.
 Plenty of LNG on the horizon just has shuffled the cards and dealt everyone a different deck but the cards themselves are still the same.

 LNG is still very much of a hands-on business where someone can cut himself a new world.
 It’s a bit like in Computing in the eighties.
 The entry requirements are still there but they are not so forbiddingly high that it automatically crushes everyone who ever tried.
-15 years ago, you would have to stomp up many millions in development cost up-front plus crank up a big organization to churn out a brand new LNG project.
-It would keep dozens of highly paid experts busy for years until first bricks could be laid.
+15 years ago, you would have to stomp up many millions in development costs up-front plus crank up a big organization to churn out a brand new LNG project.
+It would keep dozens of highly paid experts busy for years until the first bricks could be laid.
 And it would require specialist knowledge that only a few companies possessed.

 That’s different today.
 Small- and Mid-scale LNG has spread the business beyond its original confines.
 LNG is maybe not at the reach of regular Joe’s but it has gone from being an interesting business for just a very few – to scores of smaller companies that might get interested in the energy space.

 But that means that the old “Be in the right club and it will work out” kind of Business Development does not work anymore.
-You will work hard, you will sweat, you will fail at times, survive it and dust yourself off just to do it again.
+You will work hard, you will sweat, you will fail at times, survive it, and dust yourself off just to do it again.

 And that’s just the way it is.